Objects, Models and Constants

 These constants are useful when doing different processing based on the algo mode or execution mode.
 Query the AlgoContext.mode for the mode of the current running algo.
 Query the AlgoContext.execution_mode attribute from within strategy code to ascertain the current execution mode.
 Example:

-from blueshift.api import AlgoMode
+from blueshift.protocol import AlgoMode

 def initialize(context):